mde/ejs/README.md

 add an option with the same name as one of your data object's properties.
 Therefore, we do not recommend using this shortcut.

-## Options
+### Options

   - `cache`                 Compiled functions are cached, requires `filename`
   - `filename`              The name of the file being rendered.
 Not required if you are using `renderFile()`.
 Used by `cache` to key caches, and for includes.
-  - `root`                  Set project root for includes with an absolute path (/file.ejs).
+  - `root`                  Set project root for includes with an absolute path (e.g, /file.ejs).
     Can be array to try to resolve include from multiple directories.
-  - `views`                 An array of paths that EJS can look in to attempt to resolve includes with relative paths.
+  - `views`                 An array of paths to use when resolving includes with relative paths.
   - `context`               Function execution context
   - `compileDebug`          When `false` no debug instrumentation is compiled
   - `client`                When `true`, compiles a function that can be rendered